 The first signs of significant changes are already ahead in how real estate transactions are conducted.
-Customers now have greater access to information which has made their expectations different from 10 years ago.
+Customers now have greater access to information, which has made their expectations different from 10 years ago.
 If you want to stay ahead of the curve, here are the trends to watch for in real estate.
 Below are some of the most interesting ones.

 Just as the internet has revolutionized how we communicate and exchange information, blockchain is poised to redefine how we make transactions.
 It first appeared about ten years ago as a way to support cryptocurrencies such as bitcoin.
-But since then it has grown to be much more.
-It’s now lead to the creation of hundreds of new companies and billions of dollars in investment.
+But since then, it has grown to be much more.
+It’s now led to hundreds of new companies and billions of dollars in investment.
 There’s a lot to it, but the main thing to understand is that it now makes it possible to conduct big transactions without going through an intermediary.
 It slows down the transaction and makes it more expensive.
-Real estate transactions require a lot of intermediaries such as banks, governments and credit card companies.
-This can slow down the transaction and make it more expensive.
-Very soon we can expect blockchain to make the following big changes in the real estate industry:
+Real estate transactions require many intermediaries, such as banks, governments, and credit card companies.
+We can expect blockchain to make the following big changes in the real estate industry soon.

-Historically, it’s been the case that buyers had to be already wealthy to afford real estate as it takes years before you can liquidate and get your investment back.
-That’s now changing with tokenization which is using cryptocurrency to split assets into tokens that are stored on the blockchain.
-This allows people who want to invest in real estate to resell their share on the open market through secondary trading.
+Historically, it’s been the case that buyers had to be already wealthy to afford real estate, as it takes years before you can liquidate and get your investment back.
+That’s now changing with tokenization, which uses cryptocurrency to split assets into tokens that t are stored on the blockchain.
+It allows people who want to invest in real estate to resell their share on the open market through secondary trading.
 It also opens up investment opportunities to people in different tax brackets that previously couldn’t.
-For a recent example of this, you can read the story on how the Regis Hotel in Aspen was scooped up by investors for as little as $10,000.
+For a recent example, you can read the story on how investors scooped up the Regis Hotel in Aspen for as little as $10,000.

 Housing transactions typically require many intermediaries, but that may change with smart contracts.
-Through these, it’s possible for the deal to be done entirely between the buyer and seller with no intermediary.
+Through these, the deal can be entirely between the buyer and seller without intermediaries.
 The seller provides all information on the property while the buyer provides all the information needed on a 100% encrypted and secure blockchain.
-However, this shouldn’t be taken to mean it’s the end for real estate agents.
+However, this shouldn’t mean the end for real estate agents.
 Buying or selling a home is still a big emotional decision in which agents can lend a helping hand.
 It’s more likely that the technology will be used to make agents far more efficient.

-Title insurance is a massive industry with mountains of data stored either digitally or on paper.
-Blockchain now makes it possible to decentralize all this data and free up a lot of time and money.
+Title insurance is a massive industry with mountains of data stored digitally or on paper.
+Blockchain allows it to decentralize all this data and free up time and money.
 It may even eliminate the need for title insurance.
-However, putting all titles on the blockchain would be a challenging and expensive undertaking.
+However, putting all titles on the blockchain would be challenging and expensive.
 It will be interesting to see in the years ahead if any government, corporation, or a combination of both are willing to undertake it.

-An application that’s fast becoming popular and is tailor-made for real estate is virtual reality.
-Fast thinking realtors are now going beyond photos and 360-degree video tours and offering their client’s VR tours.
-Buyers can now get a real sense of the proportions of a property and all from the comfort of their own home.
+Virtual reality is an application fast becoming popular and tailor-made for real estate.
+Fast-thinking realtors now go beyond photos and 360-degree video tours and offer their clients VR tours.
+Buyers can now get a real sense of a property’s proportions, all from the comfort of their own home.
 This technology is still in its early days.
 But we can be sure to see it expand quickly in the years ahead and eventually become the norm.

-As anyone who’s purchased real estate knows, the process leading from accepted offer to closing day can be long, frustrating and subject to delays.
+As anyone who’s purchased real estate knows, the process from accepted offer to closing day can be long, frustrating, and subject to delays.
 That’s now changing thanks to the cloud and better data management applications.
 Digital signatures make everything move faster, and all parties will now get instant notifications as the transaction moves from stage to stage.
 For instance, a property inspection will now be able to move much faster.
-Inspectors and agents will be able to exchange information instantly and create much more comprehensive reports.
+Inspectors and agents can exchange information instantly and create much more comprehensive reports.